joes0451/ADev/ReadMe.txt

         Then select Window->Debug and click on the name of the source file that you want to debug.

 Attach
-        The project of the application you want to run should be the currently selected project.
+        The project of the application you want to run should be the selected project.
         Start the Flutter application on the emulator or device.

         *Note*:
-        Wether Attach works for you depends on a lot of factors, I'm trying to improve it.
-        If the application was running from a previous debugging session, always restart it.
+        If the application was running from a previous debugging session, always restart it to give Attach the best chance of working.
         Once the application is running, select Attach and wait for the progress bar to stop.
         Then select Window->Debug and click on the name of the source file that you want to debug.